INCF/old_nineml_repo/getting-involved/index.md

 There are several different ways you can contribute to the 9ML community.

-### Writing components
+## Writing component classes

-Adding your component classes to the catalog [https://github.com/INCF/nineml/tree/master/catalog](https://github.com/INCF/nineml/tree/master/catalog).
+If you write a new abstraction layer class Adding your component classes to the catalog [https://github.com/INCF/nineml/tree/master/catalog](https://github.com/INCF/nineml/tree/master/catalog).
 Open a GitHub pull-request to add your new component class.

-### Writing extensions

-...

-### Joining the committee
+## Joining the committee

-We accept invitations to join the committee but positions are limited...
+The 9ML Standards Committee accepts applications.
+However, numbers on the committee are limited and each application needs to be approved by at least 2/3 of the committee (see [by-laws](http://nineml.net/by-laws/)).
+Please send any inquiries to the committee chair ([erik@oist.jp](mailto:erik@oist.jp)).